Alfresco/alfresco-ng2-components/docs/core/directives/highlight.directive.md

 be treated as a separate item to highlight.
 For example, you could use this to highlight all occurrences of words in a list.

-The highlighting works by adding an HTML \<span> element around the selected text.
-The \<span> includes a CSS class; this defaults to "adf-highlight" but you can supply your own class using the `adf-highlight-class`
+The highlighting works by adding an HTML &lt;span> element around the selected text.
+The &lt;span> includes a CSS class; this defaults to "adf-highlight" but you can supply your own class using the `adf-highlight-class`
 property: